sajeelzafir/template-2/README.md

 # Node.js Full-Stack Template

-This is a full-stack template project for Software Composers to create  applications with AI.
+This is a full-stack template to create  applications with AI.

 ## Getting started
 To create a new project, you go to `/paths`, choose from our list of Paths, and then use Cursor's Composer feature to quickly scaffold your project!